LangsterGA/Activity8/README.md

 If you have not used QGIS before, we recommend you spend time learning the basics of QGIS using the training materials available on the QGIS.org website [here](https://qgis.org/en/site/forusers/trainingmaterial/index.html).
 The installation files for QGIS can be found [here](https://qgis.org/en/site/forusers/download.html).
 This guide was developed using QGIS version 3.4.7 “Madeira”.
 If you have a different version installed, the graphics and method may be different.

 ## Step 1.
 Extract case data
 This step is covered in the [Data Extraction](https://worldhealthorganization.github.io/godata/data-extraction/) document.
+Please note that in order to follow these intructions, we opted to include the location ID field in the export.
+This field will be used to join the case data to the shapefile.